 Power of Sharing

 The annual Power of Sharing Gala was created in 2016 as a way to bring together area nonprofit organizations to showcase the work they do.
 The Foundation and Coastal's business partners team up to award individual and collaborative grants to deserving organizations in our community.
+The event is about so much more than just the money that’s contributed.
+Its purpose is to give the spotlight to the hardworking nonprofits in our community and allow them to showcase their high impact projects.

 Coastal Credit Union Foundation FAQs